BrianLii/LaTeX-Font-Catalogue/README.md

 - **TeX Live**: Using `fontspec`, the project loads `.ttf` and `.otf` fonts (discovered via `fc-list`) and generates a PDF catalogue displaying each font family's name and appearance.
 - **Overleaf**: Supported OTF/TTF fonts for each letterform are listed in [this post](https://www.overleaf.com/learn/latex/Questions/Which_OTF_or_TTF_fonts_are_supported_via_fontspec%3F).
 To visualize them, I created separate PDFs (**Sans-serif.pdf, Serif.pdf, etc.**), each displaying the names and appearances of the corresponding fonts.
 The source code is packaged as a ZIP file for direct upload to Overleaf.

+Note: While the [TUG Font Catalogue](https://tug.org/FontCatalogue/) lists many fonts, a significant number are not included.
+There may also be discrepancies between the fonts listed there and those included in the current TeX Live installation, so you're encouraged to compare the two.
+This catalogue is designed for users who prefer not to install additional fonts when using a local TeX Live setup.

-If you find this catalogue useful, feel free to give it a star.
+Lastly, If you find this catalogue useful, feel free to give it a star.
 Contributions via PR are always welcome!

 ## Overleaf Font Catalogue
 - [Serif.pdf](generated/overleaf/Serif.pdf)